Events in the Santa Barbara area

 I am happy to have joined with more than a dozen local authors who read from their works at the very first Local Authors Read event at the Carpinteria Library on June 4.
 I had fun reading from my Way Back When: Santa Barbara in 1918 book, and listening to some wonderful stories and poems read by fellow authors.

-A big "Thank You" to everyone who came to my 1918 "Way Back When Magical History Tour" at the SB Historical Museum.
+A big "Thank You" to everyone who came to my 1918 "Way Back When Magical History Tour" at the SB Historical Museum in May.
 It was especially fun to do my presentation in the Covarrubias Adobe which was a center for the arts 100 years ago.
 (Thanks to Gail Osherenko for the photo.)

 "Way Back When" Magical History Tour